A New Scenario of Solar Modulation Model during the Polarity Reversing: Introduction

-Fortunately, we have obtained highly precise GCRs data over several months, which has allowed us to gain a deeper understanding of solar modulation.
+Fortunately, the highly precise GCR data was obtained in the last decade.
 For example, the Voyager 1 spacecraft, launched in 1977, provided proton data at a few MeV upon crossing heliopause in August 2012 \cite{stone2013voyager}.
-Additionally, the Alpha Magnetic Spectrometer (AMS-02) has offered precise measurements of protons across a broad energy range of 0.5 GeV to a few TeV \cite{aguilar2018observation}.
-We derived the LIS of protons for energy from 0.5 GeV to 30 GeV in two periods of low solar activity with interpolating the Voyager 1 data and fitting modulated AMS-02 data \cite{wang2019time, wang2022solar}.
-To numerically describe the instantaneous propagation of GCRs, researchers have widely applied Parker's equation, which is a type of Fokker-Planck equation.
-With the heliosphere model, solar modulation parameters, and the LIS, the propagation of GCRs can be simulated with tools like SOLARPROP, allowing for the calculation of their energy spectrum at Earth.
-Fortunately, the physical heliosphere model and the numerical solution to Parker's equation have made significant progress over recent decades (e.g., \cite{fisk1971solar, gleeson1979effects, potgieter1985drift, jokipii1981effects}\cite{potgieter2000heliospheric}\cite{potgieter2014modulation}).
+Additionally, the Alpha Magnetic Spectrometer (AMS-02) has offered precise measurements of protons across a broad energy range of 0.5 GeV to a few TeV near the Earth \cite{aguilar2018observation}.
+As particles with energies below 30 GeV are much more affected by the solar system, their LIS has to be obtained according to modulation models.

+Therefore to numerically describe the instant propagation of GCRs, Parker's equation, as a kind of the Fokker-Planck equation, have been widely applied over recent decades (e.g., \cite{fisk1971solar, gleeson1979effects, potgieter1985drift, jokipii1981effects}\cite{potgieter2000heliospheric}\cite{potgieter2014modulation}).
+With the input of physical heliosphere model, solar modulation parameters, and the LIS, the propagation of GCRs can be simulated with tools like SOLARPROP, allowing for the calculation of their energy spectrum at Earth.
+On the other hand, the track-back method can also be performed to get the LIS.
+In our study, we derive the proton LIS for energies from 0.5 GeV to 30 GeV in two periods of low solar activity, by interpolating the Voyager 1 data, fitting AMS-02 data and computing with SOLARPORP \cite{wang2019time, wang2022solar}.

-At present, although some results of solar modulation can fit well with data during quiet solar epochs, it remains a challenge during maximum activity.
-Because it has a more complex coronal structure \cite{mccomas2001ulysses}, and results in the solar wind and HMF behave in a more complicated manner.
-Nonetheless, some research groups have made progress for the maximum activity period.
-For example, \cite{song2021numerical} used five modulation parameters to fit the observed data, \cite{shen2021solar} employed a force-field approach to obtain the best-fit parameters, and \cite{fiandrini2021numerical} introduced a weight to linearly combine of the fluxes with two polarities, and among other methods.
-In this work, we redefined the weight and considered the differences for particles with varying energies to successfully obtain the best-fit parameters during maximum activity.
+At present, although some results of solar modulation can fit well with data during quiet solar epochs, it remains a challenge during solar maximum, because of the more complex coronal structure \cite{mccomas2001ulysses}, the behavior of the solar wind and HMF.
+Nonetheless, some research groups have made progresses for the maximum activity period.
+For example, \cite{song2021numerical} used five modulation parameters to fit the observed data, \cite{shen2021solar} employed a force-field approach to obtain the best-fit parameters, and \cite{fiandrini2021numerical} introduced a weight to linearly combine of the fluxes with two polarities.
+In this work, we redefined the weight and took into account the difference of particle energies to successfully obtain the best-fit parameters during solar maximum.